badger-99/workspace-reservation-back-end/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-We would like to thank the Microverse program for the knowledge and skills we have acquired in Modules 1-5.
+We would like to thank [Microverse](https://www.microverse.org/) for the knowledge and skills we have acquired in the Full-Stack Development Program, and for providing the resources that facilitated out learning..

 We are grateful to all previous project reviewers for their advice.
-Thanks to them we could build this app.
+Thanks to them we were able to make improvements and increase the quality of our work.

-- Original design by Murat Korkmaz on Behance - [Vespa - Responsive Redesign](https://www.behance.net/gallery/26425031/Vespa-Responsive-Redesign)
+We would like to thank [Murat Korkmaz](https://www.behance.net/muratk) for making the [Vespa - Responsive Redesign](https://www.behance.net/gallery/26425031/Vespa-Responsive-Redesign) details, on which this project was based, available through the [Creative Commons license of the design](https://creativecommons.org/licenses/by-nc/4.0/).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>